uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

 - Increasing API versions within a minor SUMA release is forbidden (e.g. SUMA 4.2 API is always backwards-compatible, otherwise it's a bug)!
-- A CI job watches introducing of breaking changes (it detects and report back any changes in the `xmlrpc` java package, unless a "API changes in this PR are non-breaking" checkbox is checked by the PR author)
+- A CI job watches introducing of breaking changes (more details below)
 - Minor note: Uyuni would typically have higher version number than SUMA as the changes there are more frequent, but in some cases (a SUMA maintenance update gets released before a new Uyuni release),